 - Check for doneness at 30 mins, and then again every 2-3 minutes.
 Insert a toothpick into the center.
 It should come out clean with a few moist crumbs.
 If you inserted it right into a melted chocolate chip, do it again for accuracy.

-- 1 stick unsalted butter, plus more for pan
+- 8 tablespoons unsalted butter, plus more for pan

 - 8 ounces semi-sweet chocolate bar, coarsely chopped

 - 1 ¼ cups granulated sugar

 - 3 large eggs, at room temperature

 - ½ cup all-purpose flour, plus 2 tablespoons

 - ½ cup semi-sweet chocolate chips - plus more if desired

 - ¼ teaspoon salt

 - Preheat oven to 350 degrees F. Lightly grease a 8x8 baking pan with butter and line with parchment paper on all sides.
 Make sure to leave some overhang on all 4 sides.

 - In a bowl set on top of a pot with simmering water (bowl should not touch water), melt the butter and chopped chocolate bar.
 Using a rubber spatula, stir until the mixture is melted and smooth.
 Turn off the heat.
 Set bowl aside and gradually whisk in the sugar until nicely melted.